-Engagements such as Role Play or Pretend Play, Book Taste, Puppet Shows helps expand the students' vocabulary usage and language acquaintance.
+Events and engagements such as Lit Arc, author of the month, Language week and stories under a tree help expand the students' vocabulary usage and language acquaintance.
 Such engagements develop and sharpen the four essential skills of Listening, Speaking, Reading and Writing.

 The Librarian facilitates access to ethically sourced information.
-The designated research and development period in the timetable allows students and the Librarian to inquire, research, and source information with integrity.
 Additionally, the Librarian seeks relevant professional development workshops and seminars for educators.
 Recognizing that the library is central to learning, our Librarian actively collaborates with educators.